Memal7/kcna/03_kubernetes-fundamentals.md

     - It also implements rules to handle routing and load balancing of traffic by using *iptables* (default) and *IPVS*.
     - kube-proxy makes networking available for your application.

 ---

-## Short description of every components.
+### An overview of Kubernetes Architecture with short description of every components.

 ![k8s components short description](./00_images/k8s-architecture-components.png)